 If anything, whole fish is the most common sight, and it's often a centerpiece of the New Year table—especially at Reunion dinner, which is held on New Year's eve.
 My mom used to make two simple, steamed whole fish that she'd top with scallions, ginger, and cilantro; one we'd eat for Reunion dinner, the other would be leftovers for New Year's day—it was considered good luck to have leftovers going into the new year.
 I love this steamed whole fish recipe, similar to my mother's, but with garlic and fermented black beans added for even more flavor.

-One final dish that I love to have on the New Year's table is mushrooms with tofu and mustard greens.
+One final dish that I love to have on the New Year's table is mushrooms with tofu and mustard green.
 It's a vegetarian dish that's my own spin on a classic New Year's offering: abalone with dried oysters and shiitake.
 Mine doesn't have seafood like the original, but I promise it's just as tasty.

 For more ideas, take a look at these great appetizers for a Chinese New Year feast.